|« PreviousNext »|

 drive is initialized and mounted as

 c:\.
-The instance stores that comes
+The instance store volumes that come

 attached to the instance are initialized and mounted as